Combinations/react-application/README.md

 To run the tests:

-> npm test
+> yarn test (this will start the watcher by default)

 To get test coverage:

-> npm test -- --coverage
+> yarn test -- --coverage

+## Deploy

+The application is deployed via gitlab ci/cd + AWS's EB/ECR services.

+Read about gitlab ci/cd (https://about.gitlab.com/features/gitlab-ci-cd/) and inspect .gitlab-ci.yml.

+Read about AWS's EB service (https://aws.amazon.com/elasticbeanstalk/) and ECR (https://aws.amazon.com/ecr/)